 Today’s Pick 3 Evening results are in.
 Here are the winning numbers for Monday September 7, 2020

-Your Pick 3 Evening results for Monday September 7, 2020 are as follows:
+The numbers for the Pick 3 Evening drawing on Monday September 7, 2020 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.